jessecambon/tidygeocoder/README.md

-The supported geocoder services are shown in the table below with their geographic limitations, if they support batch geocoding (geocoding multiple addresses in a single query), reverse geocoding (obtaining addresses from latitude and longitude coordinates), if an API key is required, and the usage rate limitations.
+The supported geocoder services are shown in the table below with their geographic limitations, if they support batch geocoding (geocoding multiple addresses or coordinates in a single query), if an API key is required, and the usage rate limitations.
 Refer to the website for each geocoder service for the most up-to-date details on costs, capabilities, and usage limitations.